 The doctoral program involves a minimum of 55 hours of coursework beyond the baccalaureate degree.
 Prior to the "preliminary" examination, which qualifies the student as a "doctoral candidate" (or, colloquially among professionals, as ABD—“All But Dissertation”), the Ph.D. is organized around five major fields: American History to 1865; American History since 1865; Europe 1500 to 1789; Europe since 1789; and the History of Technology.
 In addition to choosing a major field, students develop two minor fields, which allow them to broaden their perspective on history while developing a broad-based expertise invaluable when they later enter the classroom.
 The Ph.D. program provides all Ph.D. students with a basic training in world history, preparing them for the academic job market.

-In addition, our Certificates in Archival Studies and Public History are a strong preparation for students interested in pursuing employment in those sectors.
+In addition, our Certificate in Public History is a strong preparation for students interested in pursuing employment in that sector.
 The Department is active in outreach around the state and beyond.
 Its faculty is active in local and regional historical organizations.
 It has close ties to the Encyclopedia of Alabama online reference work and has twice sponsored the Alabama Review, a quarterly journal published by the Alabama Historical Association.